e-GMAT.com Logo

 Strategy

 Since this is a flaw question, we need to identify logical gaps, questionable assumptions, or reasoning errors in the broker's argument.
-The broker assumes that pessimistic news always creates panic selling that leads to lower prices, and that buying during such times is always a good strategy.
-We should look for scenarios where this reasoning breaks down or overlooks important factors.
+The broker assumes that pessimistic news creates panic selling that leads to lower prices and that this downward pressure happens quickly enough that buying at the moment of negative coverage is a reliably good strategy.
+We should look for scenarios where this timing assumption breaks down or overlooks important factors.

 Answer Choices Explained